 I also discovered that the exclusive and secretive Grenfell United have enjoyed privileged access to Prime Minister Theresa May and other members of her Cabinet and that an early meeting with Mrs May had run for two hours.
 (Guardian Jan 2018).

-It finally dawned on me that Ed had been lying repeatedly to me for several months, by claiming that he was still too fragile to contribute, or even discuss contributing, to the GAG blog.
-The truth appears to be that he had ulterior motives and had made a deliberate choice to abandon the GAG blog – and me with it – because it suited his ambitions to do so.
+It finally dawned on me that Ed had lied repeatedly to me for several months, by claiming that he was still too fragile to contribute, or even discuss contributing, to the GAG blog.
+The truth appears to be that he had ulterior motives, which he withheld from me, and had made a deliberate choice to abandon the GAG blog – and me with it – because it suited his ambitions to do so.
 He was, of course, a founder member and pivotal figure in Grenfell United, as he had previously been in The Grenfell Action Group, but he lacked the common decency to inform me that he had chosen, immediately after the fire, to abandon GAG in favour of GU.
-It is noteworthy that Grenfell United have never, to the best of my knowledge, recognised or acknowledged the continuing existence of the GAG blog after the fire or the considerable body of work I produced over the last couple of years as the sole remaining author and editor of the blog.
-I believe that Ed could easily have used his influence as a prominent member of Grenfell United to encourage such recognition but he appears to have chosen not to do so.
-I can only speculate as to the reasons for his behaviour.
+It is noteworthy that Grenfell United have never, to the best of my knowledge, recognised or acknowledged the continuing existence of the GAG blog after the fire, or the considerable body of work I produced over the last couple of years as the sole remaining author and editor of the blog.
+I believe that Ed could have used his influence as a prominent member of Grenfell United to encourage such recognition, but he appears to have chosen not to do so.
+I can only speculate as to the reasons for this behaviour.

-He continues to enjoy significant celebrity as the ‘face’ of the pre-Grenfell GAG blog and as the man who allegedly ‘predicted the Grenfell fire’.
-He has shamelessly and deliberately exploited that misbegotten fame and celebrity to enhance his personal reputation and that of Grenfell United, invariably at the expense of The Grenfell Action Group.
-This enabled him to secure a place representing Grenfell United on the Shelter Housing Commission.
+He continues to enjoy significant celebrity as the ‘face’ of the pre-Grenfell GAG blog and as the man who allegedly ‘predicted the Grenfell fire’, a myth that has been endlessly repeated and perpetuated by the British press.
+He has shamelessly and deliberately exploited his misbegotten fame and celebrity to enhance his personal reputation and that of the exclusive and secretive Grenfell United which he now favors, invariably at the expense of The Grenfell Action Group.
+Among other things this has enabled him to secure a place representing Grenfell United on the Shelter Housing Commission.

-There is more of a stink to all this but the rest has already been covered, more or less, in a previous GAG post (22nd October – the one about BACKSTABBERS).
-A re-reading of that blog, in conjunction with what I have revealed here about the breakdown of my relationship with Ed should make it clear what a ‘piece of work’ the capricious Mr Daffarn is – a quality he clearly shares with the more powerful of his new confederates at Grenfell United and with the ruthless and unprincipled Shamik Dutta of Bhatt Murphy Solicitors.
+There is also a very bad stink underlying all this, most of which has already been covered, more or less, in a previous GAG post (22nd October – the one about BACKSTABBERS).
+A re-reading of that blog, in conjunction with what I have revealed here about the breakdown of my relationship with Ed should make it clear what a ‘piece of work’ the capricious Mr Daffarn is – a quality he clearly shares with the more machiavellian of his new confederates at Grenfell United and with the ruthless and unprincipled Shamik Dutta of Bhatt Murphy Solicitors.